Cancer Council Australia

 Eye protection

-Ultraviolet (UV) radiation from the sun doesn’t just damage the skin.
-It can lead to eye complaints ranging from mild irritation to cataracts and cancer of the conjunctiva.
+Ultraviolet (UV) radiation from the sun doesn't just damage the skin.
+It can lead to eye complaints such as cataracts and cancers on the surface of the eye.

-The statement lists recommended measures to protect eyes from sun damage.
+The fact sheet lists recommended measures to protect eyes from sun damage.

 Fake tans

 Fake tans provide a safer alternative to sunbathing and solarium use.
-However the Cancer Council is concerned that some people who use them mistakenly believe their tan will protect them against ultraviolet radiation.
+However, Cancer Council is concerned that some people who use them mistakenly believe their tan will protect them against UV radiation.
 As a result, they may not take appropriate sun protection measures, putting them at greater risk of skin cancer.

 Risks and benefits of sun exposure